Micronutrients: What is the evidence?

 To test the effectiveness of micronutrients on symptoms of anxiety (āwangawanga) and depression (mate pāpōuri) in adults NOT currently taking anti-depressant or anti-anxiety medications.

 200 participants will be randomised to a placebo or treatment condition.

-Participation is limited to people living in the Canterbury region.
+Participation is limited to people living in the Canterbury (Otautahi/Waitaha) region.

 The treatment condition will involve taking 12 micronutrient tablets per day (4 pills, 3 times a day) for 10 weeks.

 The trial will also include a 2 week initial baseline phase, where no treatment or placebo will be offered.

 Participants will complete initial assessment questionnaires and weekly monitoring of their symptoms.

 At the conclusion of the trial, all participants will be offered micronutrients for a further 10 weeks in an open trial phase.